-A lower wicking time means the cotton retains more of the liquid and a tapered chimney inside the coil allows the vapor to condense properly before leaving the vape tank producing thicker and more consistent vapor across both the coils.
+A lower wicking time means the cotton retains more of the liquid.
+In addition, a tapered chimney inside the coil allows the vapor to condense properly before leaving the vape tank, producing thicker and more consistent vapor across both coils.

-A side-effect of this, however, is that the coil tends to ‘guzzle’ or consume more liquid than other coils.
+However, a side-effect of this is that the coil tends to ‘guzzle’ or consume more liquid than other coils.

-The two coils that come with the tank produce slightly different results although not by much.
-The Kanthal coil helps to produce a stronger throat hit and SS316L coil in it’s TC mode allows for long flavorful DTL hits with next to none dry hits.
+The two coils that come with the tank produce slightly different results, although not by much.
+The Kanthal coil helps to make a stronger throat hit, and the SS316L coil in its TC mode allows for long, flavorful DTL hits with next to no dry hits.

 OFRF nexMESH vs. Uwell Valyrian 2

-Compared to the nexMesh, Uwell Valryrian 2 is quite similar in most aspects but offers a slightly different feature set.
-The Valyrian comes with a pyrex glass enclosure versus the PCTG enclosure on the nexMesh.
+Compared to the nexMesh, Uwell Valyrian 2 is quite similar in most aspects but offers a slightly different feature set.
+For example, the Valyrian comes with a pyrex glass enclosure versus the PCTG enclosure on the nexMesh.

-Both tanks feature similar maximum capacities (5.5ml vs 6ml on the Valyrian).
-Where the Valyrian offers a flip-top design for filling, the nexMesh comes with a more reliable and less cumbersome sliding top mechanism.
+Both tanks feature similar maximum capacities (5.5ml vs. 6ml on the Valyrian).
+Although the Valyrian offers a flip-top design for filling, the nexMesh comes with a more reliable and less cumbersome sliding top mechanism.

 OFRF nexMESH vs. Freemax Mesh Pro

 The Freemax Mesh Pro is a successor to their Fireluke series of tanks.
 This tank features a dual mesh coil, whereas the nexMesh features a newly designed conical mesh coil.
 Both tanks have the slide-to-fill top design, which makes for convenient filling of vape juice and is less cumbersome than a flip-top design.